Foleshill

-Foleshill (/ˈfoʊzəl/ FOH-zəl) is a suburb in the north of Coventry in the West Midlands of England.
+Foleshill (/ˈfoʊzəl/ FOH-zəl) is a suburb in the north of Coventry, in the county of the West Midlands, England.
 Longford, Courthouse Green and Rowley Green are to its north and Keresley is to its west.
-The population of the Ward at the 2011 census was 19,943.
+The population of the Ward at the 2021 census was 22,478.

 History

 Foleshill was originally a village and parish to the north of Coventry, it was mentioned in the Domesday Book of 1086 along with Ansty as part of the estate formerly held by Lady Godiva.
 The meaning of the name is believed to be derived from 'hill of the folk or people' (Folks Hill).
 Foleshill was originally part of Warwickshire, but became part of the County of the City of Coventry from 1451 to 1842, when it again became part of Warwickshire.
-From 1894 it was the seat of the Foleshill Rural District; when this was abolished in 1932, Foleshill was reincorporated into the City of Coventry.
+From 1894 to 1932 it was the seat of the Foleshill Rural District.
+In 1931 the civil parish had a population of 1639.
+On 1 April 1932 the parish was abolished and merged with Coventry and Bedworth.

 Development of industries within the area such as the Ordnance Works, J&J Cash Ltd (silk ribbon weaving), and various brick works; was aided by the existence of the Coventry to Nuneaton railway, (upon which it had a railway station until 1965) and the Coventry Canal.

 In July 1905, Courtaulds Ltd opened its factory in Foleshill and grew to become a world leader in the production of artificial fibres, requiring a considerable expansion of the facility over the following years.
 The now-demolished Courtaulds chimney was reputed to be the tallest in England when it was erected in 1924.
 It stood 365 feet (111 m) tall, was built on 15 feet (4.5 m) - deep foundations, had a base diameter of 26 feet (8 m) tapering to 16 feet (5 m) at the top, and consisted of 917,000 bricks weighing a total of 4,000 tons (4,064 metric tons).
 Tower Court, formerly one of the Courtaulds buildings, is now used as offices.

 Jaguar Cars had a factory in the area in the 1930s and 1940s.
 Riley Cars were based in Foleshill from 1916 to 1948, when production was moved to the MG factory in Abingdon, Oxfordshire.